csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 ---------------------------------------------------

 One final note before we move to the next exercise.
-Error checking is always useful, but it's also often not so efficient.
+Error checking is always useful, but it's often not efficient.
-Usually the release versions of codes want to run as fast as possible, while debug versions want to be helpful for just that, debugging.
+Usually the release versions of codes should run as fast as possible, while debug versions should be helpful for debugging.
 Since we've wrapped our kernel calls with a debug macro, we might be worried about possible performance hits.

 Luckily, there's a very easy fix for this: wrap the debug code in a `#if` preprocessor directive!